 Editors’ Note: This is the first in a series of posts we are running from individual members of the Academic Forum of the UNCITRAL Working Group III on Investor-State Dispute Settlement Reform, in parallel with UNCITRAL WG III’s ongoing sessions this week in New York.
 These posts at EJIL:Talk! are meant to summarize more detailed concept papers prepared by various Academic Forum members.
-This first post synthesizes the concept paper prepared by Academic Forum Working Group I (members: Catharine Titi, Julienne Chaisse, Marko Jovanovic, Facundo Perez Aznar, and Gabriel Bottini), with assistance from Olga Puigdemont.
+This first post synthesizes the concept paper prepared by Academic Forum Working Group I (members: Catharine Titi, Julien Chaisse, Marko Jovanovic, Facundo Perez Aznar, and Gabriel Bottini), with assistance from Olga Puigdemont.

 The Academic Forum on ISDS proposed the preparation of a concept paper (the “Paper”) on the issue of excessive costs and insufficient recoverability of cost awards, in support of the State delegations deliberating ISDS reform issues during the UNCITRAL WGIII sessions to take place in New York City the week of April 1st, 2019.
 The concept paper indicates sources considered by Working Group 1.